cbuchart/operating_systems_lectures/src/SpellChecker/README.md

 The goal of this project is to drive you from simple and traditional console application to more sophisticated utilities that can be integrated in more complex workflows.

-## Description
+## Description 📃
 Your spell-checker application shall read an arbitrary plain text, and, based on a given dictionary (a file with valid words), generate an HTML document that will highlight errors while preserving the original document structure.
 Both the input text and the dictionary will correspond with English language.

 Optionally, following features will be considered for accumulated points for the final exam.
 Note that you must have at least a 3.5 score in the exam to be able to use these extra points.
 1. For 2.5 points in the exam: The application will suggest the best replacement (or one if several can be considered the bests).
 This shall be done as a hovering.

-2. For 5 points in the exam: The application is a web server or mobile application with form to introduce the text, some kind of "Check spell" button, and shall show the aforementioned HTML document as a result.
+2. For 5 points in the exam: The application is a web server or mobile application with a form to introduce the text, some kind of "Check spell" button, and shall show the aforementioned HTML document as a result.
 Note that for this part you can use any additional programming language you want, but the backend module must be your command-line application in C++.

-## Language and compiler
+## Language and compiler 🖥
 -   It shall be developed in C++ (up to C++17), with no third-party libraries, only the C++ standard libraries are allowed.
 -   You can use the IDE and compiler you want as long as you specify which one you used and the compilation command line, solution file or makefile necessary to build the project.
 -   You can develop for either x86 or x64 platforms.
 No other architectures, like ARM, are allowed for the core project.
 Nevertheless, for the second optional part you can use the language and frameworks you consider the most appropriate.

-## Input
+## Input 🔤
 -   The input text shall be read from standard input.
 -   The input text will be in English.
 -   The dictionary shall be read from a file, which path will be indicated as a command line argument.